Rate-Distortion Theory for Mixed States: Background and Notations

 \item Consider an arbitrary pair of distinct $c,c' \in \Xi$ and any collection of positive numbers $\{\alpha^{(c,c')}_x\}_{x\in\Sigma}$.
 There is no unitary operator $V^{Q}$ satisfying

 simultaneously for all $x \in \Sigma$. \end{enumerate} \end{theorem}

 Henceforth, we call the isometry $U_{\KI}$ and the state $\omega^{C N Q X}$ in Theorem \ref{thm:ki1} the Koashi-Imoto (KI) isometry and KI-decomposition of the state $\rho^{AX}$, respectively.
 In the KI decomposition, all states in a given ensemble are written in a block-diagonal form with the same block structure.
 Register $C$ contains the label for the block; thus $C$ is called the classical part of the ensemble.
 The state in register $N$ depends only on $c$, and it can be recovered using $c$ without the state label $x$; in this sense, $N$ is called the redundant part of this ensemble.
 On the other hand, the state in register $Q$ depends on both $x$ and $c$, and $Q$ is called the (non-redundant) quantum part of the ensemble.
-Items (ii) and (iii) in Theorem \ref{thm:ki1} state that the decomposition is maximal, which is crucial in evaluating the optimal compression rate.
+Items (ii) and (iii) in Theorem \ref{thm:ki1} state that the decomposition is maximal (see \cite{Koashi2002} for definition).
+Intuitively, item (ii) prevents further decomposition of each block, while item (iii) prohibits the non-redundant parts of one block to be related to that of another, which may generate larger redundant parts.
+Together, this maximality prevents more redundant parts to be created from the non-redundant parts, a condition crucial for evaluating the optimal compression rate.

 Since $U_{\KI}$ can be applied by the encoder and be reversed by the decoder without affecting the compression task, so, without loss of generality, we assume $\rho^{AX} = \omega^{C N Q X}$ for the rest of the paper.